South East Region

 Other tourists’ attractions are

 Hilltop Hotel, Pankshin (Man-made)

 Anambra State - Light of the Nation

 The state’s name comes from ‘Oma Mbala', the native name of the Anambra River.
-Anambra State is located in the south central area of south eastern Nigeria.
+Anambra State is located in the south-central area of southeastern Nigeria.
 With Imo State, it forms the heartland of Igbo land.
-It has a projected population of 7,821,850 million people and is reputed to have the highest population density in Africa with an estimated density of 1500 – 2000 persons per square kilometer.
+It has a projected population of 7,821,850 million people and is reputed to have the highest population density in Africa with an estimated density of 1500 – 2000 persons per square kilometre.
 Its boundaries are formed by Imo and Rivers to the south, Delta State to the west, Enugu State to the east and Kogi State to the north.

 The capital of the Anambra is Akwa but Onitsha and Nnewi are the largest commercial and industrial cities, respectively.
 The population of these cities is 98% Igbo and 2% Igala, who are mostly from the north-western part of the state.
 Anambra is rich in natural gas, crude oil and ceramics, and has almost completely arable soil.

 Some important cities and towns include Onitsha, Nnewi, Obosi, Ogidi, Abagana, Alor, Atani, Nnewi, Nkpor, Nnobi, Adazi Nnukwu, Adazi Enu, Adazi Ani, Oba, Ukpo, Umudioka, Okija, Awka-Etiti, Ekwulobia, Aguleri, Umuleri, Ihiala, Nanka, Agulu, Ozubulu, Oraifite, Isuofia, Igbo-Ukwu, and Ichida.

 Points of interest and things to do in Anambra state include: